When asked to name some of my most challenging jobs, I tend to recall employment of my youth, before I turned 30.

 I felt trapped, because we had just one car and my husband needed it for work.
 My kids resented my divided attention.
 The caliber of kids – and parents – was pretty rough.
 Toddlers often arrived in urine-soaked pajamas that smelled like cigarette smoke, and the kids talked like sailors.
 I lasted until spring and then quit.

-On this Labor Day, I give thanks for the jobs I've held over the years, and all I've learned.
-Sure, there have been a few bumps here and there, but nothing that my previous training didn't help me overcome.
+On this Labor Day, I give thanks for the jobs I’ve held over the years, and all I’ve learned, including revelations about what I liked to do and what I couldn’t stomach.

-In honor of Labor Day, let's hear it: Your worst jobs.
+In honor of Labor Day, let’s hear it: Your most memorable jobs.